pluralsight/guides/draft/node-js/yarn-a-package-manager-for-node-js/article.md

 The advantage of using Yarn is that `yarn.lock` is generated automatically, with npm you have to execute manually `npm shrinkwrap`.

-One important thing, [the yarn.lock file should always be added to source control](https://yarnpkg.com/blog/2016/11/24/lockfiles-for-all).
+One important thing, `yarn.lock` [should always be added to source control](https://yarnpkg.com/blog/2016/11/24/lockfiles-for-all).
 Remember that this file ensures the deterministic installation of the dependencies.

 Now, if you specify a package version, you'll notice an important difference in the generated `package.json` file.